miquelmassot/pygp_particle_filter/README.md

 # pygp_particle_filter

+This is a particle-path SLAM implementation that uses Gaussian Process Regression to determine particle weights based on the consistency between current and past scans of a particle.
+You can install it from:

+>pip install pygp-particle-filter

-Once you have cloned this repository, use a terminal to go to its root directory and install the packages with the following command.
+or alternatively clone the git repository at `https://github.com/ocean-perception/pygp_particle_filter`, and install the packages with the following command from its root directory.

-'pip install -e .'
+>pip install -e .

 The example jupyter notebook illustrates basic usage.

-A more full explanation of the functions is covered in University of Southampton FEEG6043: Intelligent Mobile Robotics and the associated tutorial.
+A more full explanation of the theory and functions are coverend in University of Southampton `FEEG6043: Intelligent Mobile Robotics` moduel notes and the associated tutorial.